nus-cs2103-AY2122S2/ip/docs/README.md

 Adds an Event task into the TaskList.

 * Note: Time should be in a YYYY-MM-DD HH:MM format.
+  * Single digit numbers should be appended with `0` at the front
   * For example: January should be `01` not just `1`

 Format: `event (task name) /at YYYY-MM-DD HH:MM`